manaakiwhenua/koordinates-metadata-updater/README.md

 ```
 **Text Mapping**

-The order that text is searched and replaced is import.
+The order that text is searched and replaced is important.
 For this reason the
 mappings must be formatted as above.
 That is, each mapping must be sequentially
 number, starting at 1, in the order the search and replace is to be executed.

 The script uses [re.sub](https://docs.python.org/2/library/re.html#regular-expression-syntax).
 The search text format must therefore be in the Python Regular Expression format.
 Replace text is a standard plain text string that is to replace the regular expression match.

+If `target_element` the edits for the mapping are only made against the referenced XML element.

 **API Key**